-Performance feedback is giving people our view of their performance and how to improve it (that might be their work role, giving a presentation, managing a situation, etc).
+Performance feedback is giving people our view of their performance and how to improve it (that might be their work role, giving a presentation, managing a situation, etc.).

 Why is feedback assumed to be good?

-Most HR practitioners suggest that feedback is important, that annual appraisals (a formalised feedback method) are essential, and should be supported by more regular (less formal) feedback.
+Most HR practitioners suggest that feedback is important, annual appraisals (a formalised feedback method) are essential, and should be supported by more regular (less formal) feedback.

 There are some proponents of “unvarnished feedback“, Kim Scott’s book “Radical Candor”, suggests that completely honest and frank feedback to your work colleagues is kindness.

-Let’s be frank, most of us are seeking approval of our peers, is such candor good or kind?
 As a manager giving feedback you (presumably) want to improve performance and staff turnover.
 Does such candor help anybody feel part of the team and want to stay?

 Research shows (Harvard Business Review) telling people what we think doesn’t always help them thrive and telling them how they should improve can hinder learning.